Mixed phases in feedback Ising models

 We identify four types of phase transitions at branch endpoints on the bifurcation diagram and find that two of them are first-order while the other two are second-order as $h'(t)\to0$.
 Within each pair, one type is second-order while the other type is third-order for $|h'(t)|$ small.
-The linear FIM exhibits a three-stage phase transition that could describe the development of society or science.
+As $h$ varies globally between $\pm\infty$, the linear FIM exhibits a three-stage phase transition, while general FIMs can exhibit an arbitrary number of intermediate stages.

-The power of FIMs lies in their ability to model transformations between two asymptotic phases $m=\pm1$ as $h\to\pm\infty$ via stable or unstable intermediate phase(s) as $h$ varies.
-Under mild assumptions, we can infer a feedback function $f$ from a bifurcation diagram on the $(h,m)$-plane, representing a binary phase transformation.

-{\it Glauber dynamics.}---Under Glauber dynamics \cite{krap2010}, the time evolution of the magnetization $m$ is given by the ordinary differential equation where
+{\it Glauber dynamics.}---Under Glauber dynamics \cite{Glauber63,Bray94,krap2010}, the time evolution of the magnetization $m$ is given by